Dr. Sharon Yadin

 Administrative Law | Law and Regulation | Legislation and Regulation | Regulation Policy | Regulatory Contracts | Introduction to Regulation | Administrative and Constitutional Law | Media Law, Ethics and Regulation | Administrative law and the Information Revolution | Corporate Law | Legal Writing | Climate Policy | Energy and Environmental Policy

-LIST OF SELECTED HEBREW ARTICLES AND BOOK CHAPTERS
+SELECTED HEBREW ARTICLES AND BOOK CHAPTERS

 The Democratic Paradox of Coronavirus Regulations, 24 Law and Government in Israel (Mishpat Umimshal, University of Haifa) 31 (2022)